glebpnkv/StaB-ddG/README.md

 By default, the output will be saved in the same directory as the mutant csv file, with similar intermediate outputs saved in `--pdb_dir` as in the one mutant case.

 # Training and evaluation
 The two fine-tuning sections map onto the two fine-tuning steps described in the paper.
 First, we fine-tune on the Megascale folding stability dataset, then fine-tune on SKEMPI.
+The fine-tuning runs can be optionally tracked on Wandb with the flag `--wandb`.
 ## Fine-tuning on Megascale
 The Megascale stability dataset can be downloaded from https://zenodo.org/records/7992926.
 Specifically, the files needed are `Tsuboyama2023_Dataset2_Dataset3_20230416.csv` and `AlphaFold_model_PDBs.zip`.